Principles for Food Preservation in 2023

 3 glass jars of fermented veggies in a row with cloves of garlic sitting on the table.

 This is the only type of food preservation that actually increases the nutritional value!
 Yes!
-Lactic acid bacteria actually have the ability to synthesize b-vitamins.
-Plus, you are able to absorb the existing vitamins and minerals better than if you ate the produce raw because the tough cellular walls of the vegetables are broken down.
-Lastly, there’s those lovely probiotics.
+Lactic acid bacteria have the ability to synthesize b-vitamins.
+Plus, you can absorb the vitamins and minerals better than if you ate the produce raw because the tough cellular walls of the vegetables are partially broken down.
+Lastly, thereโ€™s those lovely probiotics.

 Nutrition Tip: